sa-fx/mini-piano/README.md

-# arduino-keyboard
+# mini-piano
-## *"Project Beethoven" - A miniature keyboard running on an Arduino*
+## *A miniature piano running on an Arduino*

-This repository contains the code for a miniature keyboard.
-The keyboard supports 13 notes, spanning a full octave.
+This repository contains code to create a miniature piano using an Arduino.

-If the first 6 notes of *Happy Birthday* are played, the keyboard will finish the song automatically.

-The code can be ammended to support a greater number of keys, though you may run out of inputs for the full number of keys with the current implementation.

-The stl files for this project can be found [here.](https://www.thingiverse.com/thing:5831306)
+This code is based off the code previously written for [Project Beethoven](https://github.com/sa-fx/arduino-keyboard).
+The original code has since been archived, allowing this repository to host the new version of the code.